 I am a Fellow of the Royal Geographical Society and was elected to the Policy Council of the Town & Country Planning Association in May 2017.
 I have been a regular contributor to their journal Town & Country Planning for over 40 years.

-As recently retired (May 2018) Chair of the William Morris Society and of the environmental/biodiversity charity Garden Organic, I am an active member of the Association of Chairs – the organization for Chairs of UK voluntary organizations, have contributed to their publications on the challenges facing Chairs, and am currently a member of the steering group of their Beacon project, which is a programme to support the chairs of smaller (under £1m pa turnover) charities.
+As recently retired (May 2018) Chair of the William Morris Society and of the environmental/biodiversity charity Garden Organic, I am an active member of the Association of Chairs – the organisation for Chairs of UK voluntary organisations, have contributed to their publications on the challenges facing Chairs, and am currently a member of the steering group of their Beacon project, which is a programme to support the chairs of smaller (under £1m pa turnover) charities.

 Take a look at some of the things I am up to and if you think we might be able to help each other in some way get in touch.